LuigiLegion/gatsby-portfolio-site/content/blog/stock-tracker/index.md

 ---
 title: Stock Tracker
 date: "2020-03-04T12:34:56.121Z"
-description: Responsive web app that...
+description: Responsive web app that allows users to buy shares, review their past transactions, and keep track of the performance of their portfolio in real time.
 ---

 ![Stock Tracker Screenshot](./stock-tracker.png)